FlippieCoetser/SSD1306/README.md

 # SSD1306 TypeScript Library
-This TypeScript Library contains all the base mapping of all commands for use the below mentioned CMOS driver.
+This TypeScript Library contains the mapping of all commands for the below mentioned CMOS driver.

 ## SSD1306 CMOS OLED/PLED Driver
 SSD1306 is a sinlge-chip CMOS OLED/PLED driver with controller for organic / polymer light emitting diode dot-matrix graphic display system.
 It consists of 128 segments and 64 commons.
 This IC is design for Common Cathode type OLED panel.